Get on the Beers: Background

 During a press conference on 23 March 2020, Victorian Premier Daniel Andrews cautioned people about the pandemic, saying: "You won't be able to go to the pub because the pub is shut.
 That doesn't mean you can have all your mates around to (your) home and get on the beers, that's not appropriate.
 It's not essential, it's not needed, and all it will do is spread the virus."
 Mashd N Kutcher used the words to create the song.

-Matthew James told Student Edge, "With press conferences all over the TV, that was about the only thing we could remix, so we did.
+Matt James told Student Edge, "With press conferences all over the TV, that was about the only thing I could remix, so I did.
 It was never anything to do with politics.
 It was more about the message of someone who is in such a serious position saying, 'get on the beers'; it's a very Aussie thing to say."
 James added it "was made in about 15 minutes and posted without much thought."

 The video of the remix was uploaded onto YouTube on 3 April 2020 featuring excerpts of Andrews' conference interjected with words by U.S. President Donald Trump.
 The single was officially released on 11 April 2020, with Elliot Loney re-recording Andrews and Trump’s words.

-Within days, "get on the beers" had become a household phrase in Australia, and in mid-2020, as the people of Melbourne were thrust into the most challenging lockdown in the country, the song became an anthem.
-Minor believes the song has become an anthem because "it's giving people a fun and light-hearted sort of entertainment."
+Within days, "get on the beers" was said to have become a household phrase in Australia, and became "somewhat of an anthem" during the mid-2020 lockdown in Melbourne.
+James believes the song has become an anthem because "it's giving people a fun and light-hearted sort of entertainment."

 In a press conference on 26 October 2020, Andrews announced that Victoria had recorded zero local COVID-19 cases for the first time since 9 June.
 During the press conference, Andrews was asked by Seven News reporter Sharnelle Vella whether he'd be "getting on the beers", to which Andrews responded "I don't know that I'll be drinking a beer tonight; I might go a little higher up the shelf."

 The song was re-released on 26 October 2020 after Andrews' announcement of eased restrictions, which saw pubs, restaurants, retailers and cafes open up again.
 This version featured Andrews' words from the March press conference.
 The song debuted at number 1 on the Australian Independent Record Labels Association singles chart for the week commencing 9 November 2020.